-A bone spur in the back can cause a number of symptoms including pain, muscle weakness, numbness, and tingling.
-If you are experiencing any of these symptoms in the back, ribs, torso, hips, buttocks, and/or legs, any number of spinal conditions could be causing your discomfort.
+A bone spur in the back can cause a number of symptoms, including pain, muscle weakness, numbness and tingling.
+If you are experiencing any of these symptoms in the back, ribs, torso, hips, buttocks and/or legs, any number of spinal conditions could be causing your discomfort.
 Make an appointment with your primary care physician or a spine specialist to discuss your symptoms and to find out if a bone spur is the cause of your back pain.

-What is a Bone Spur?
+What is a bone spur?

 A bone spur, also called an osteophyte, is a smooth enlargement of the body’s natural bone structure.
-The body creates a bone spur in the back as a response to pressure that is being placed on the spine, bone-on-bone contact, or a loss of bone density, either because of the natural aging process or any number of spinal conditions, including degenerative disc disease and facet disease, among others.
+The body creates a bone spur in the back as a response to pressure that is being placed on the spine, bone-on-bone contact or a loss of bone density, either because of the natural aging process or any number of spinal conditions, including degenerative disc disease and facet disease, among others.
 The mere presence of a bone spur will not cause you to experience any discomfort; it is only when the\ bone spur comes into contact with the spinal cord or a spinal nerve that symptoms appear.

-Diagnosing the Condition
+Diagnosing the condition

-During a visit with your primary care physician or spine specialist, the doctor will perform a number of steps as a means of diagnosing your spinal condition.
-This may include:
+A physician or spine specialist likely will perform a number of steps as a means of diagnosing your spinal condition.
+These may include:

-- Asking a series of questions pertaining to your symptoms, family history, and overall level of health
+- Asking a series of questions pertaining to your symptoms, family history and overall level of health

 - Palpate your spine to determine which region is affected

-- Order diagnostic testing, such as an MRI, CT scan, or X-ray to detect the presence of a bone spur in your back
+- Order diagnostic testing, such as an MRI, CT scan or X-ray, to detect the presence of a bone spur in your back

-Treating the Condition
+Treating the condition